 If you have toddlers, bring a Pack n Play

 Camping with small toddlers or infants can be a challenge in that they easily crawl or wander off during the day – and also at night.
 A pack n play will give your infant a place to sleep at night, as well as a place to play.
 This is ultra convenient during the day, as it will give you a place to lay your baby when you are trying to get other things done.

 Pack a warm bunting for toddlers

 Kids can easily get cold at night, and keeping them warm can be a challenge.
 They don’t usually stay sleeping under blankets or inside sleeping bags, so an alternative is to bring a bunting that will be well-suited to the temperatures in which you are camping.
 These clothing articles are great because they serve as wearable sleeping bags for young children and infants.
 You can use buntings in a variety of situations to keep your children warm and dry.

 You don’t need to bring along the entire bathroom medicine cabinet, but you should bring plenty of cures in case your children happen to fall ill.
 Bring medicine for upset stomach, coughs, headaches, diarrhea, and colds, which tend to always hit when you’re on vacation!

 Kids get dirty.
 That’s just a fact of life.
 It seems that young children are even more prone to getting dirty.
 They will roll along in the dirt and often, even try to eat it!
 Keeping them clean, therefore, can be difficult at best.
 Bring a plastic storage bin to help give them baths.
 These are lightweight, inexpensive, and portable – and you likely have a few hanging around your house.

-That’s it for our roundup of the very best camping hacks!
-What camping hacks, tips and tricks do you have to make camping easier and more enjoyable?
+That’s it for our roundup of the very best camping hacks for family camping!
+What camping hacks, tips and tricks have you tried to make camping easier and more enjoyable for the whole family?